michaelnisi/starget/README.md

 # starget - copy images of starred items

-`starget` is a little command-line tool of very specific use; it copies all images referred in your starred Google Reader items to disk.
-Use before July 1, 2013.
+`starget` is a little command-line tool of particular usefulness: it copies all images referred in your starred Google Reader items to disk.
+Its peculiar use is only exceeded by its short-livedness—use before July 1, 2013.

 ## Usage